Impact of the COVID-19 pandemic on sports: Impact on sports venue workers

-The COVID-19 pandemic resulted in economic losses for workers who struggled to make a living during these times.
-Throughout the COVID-19 pandemic, teams were eager to start playing again, but they needed the support of the workers who provide a comfortable and adequate place for them to play.
-Globally, since the new norm in 2020 is social distancing, the most important step was to figure out how to survive financially, especially for the stadium workers who could not afford the time it takes to stimulate a new bill to address these and provide for these personal issues.
+The COVID-19 pandemic resulted in economic losses for workers at sports venues, which were closed.
+Throughout the COVID-19 pandemic, teams were eager to start playing again, but were dependent on stadium workers – who were particularly affected by social distancing – the most important step was to figure out how to support the workers, who could not afford the time it takes to stimulate a new bill to address these issues.

-The Miami Heat basketball team has announced that they will be committed to help their stadium workers survive financially by paying them immediately instead of waiting for a check to come in, because the wait would have had a severe financial detrimental effect to each individual worker.
-Heat owner Micky Arison has announced that he pledged to donate $1 million to provide for the Miami community because of the immense impact that COVID-19 has had on the financial-compromised community.
+The Miami Heat basketball team announced that they would commit to help their stadium workers survive financially by paying them immediately instead of waiting for a check to come in, because the wait would have had severe financial detrimental effects on workers.
+Heat owner Micky Arison announced that he pledged to donate $1 million to provide for the Miami community.